 A major component of the MSNA program is the Phase II clinical rotations, which provide the student with the opportunity to apply learned concepts and skills in actual patient care situations.
-In order to begin the clinical phase of training, a student must achieve a passing grade in all didactic courses in the curriculum AND in assessments conducted in the skills labs and during patient simulation.
+Eligibility for the clinical phase requires a student has achieved a passing grade in all didactic courses in the curriculum AND in assessments conducted in the skills labs and during patient simulation.
 These assessments are designed to identify each student's level of understanding of pertinent technical and theoretical concepts.
 They also serve to identify those students who may have difficulty in the Phase II clinical portion of the program and provide an opportunity for remediation of technical and integrating skills.